 5 Yoga Poses to Help You Focus This Fall

-The end of summer feel like a bummer?
-Fall's frenzy is now in full force with early mornings, hectic days, back to school, new projects at work, more traffic on your commute, and likely fewer vacations or time to relax by the pool. #stressed?
+Is the frenzy of your new fall routine leaving you stressed?
 Have no fear, yoga is here!
 It can improve your flexibility, build muscle strength and tone, increase energy, help you lose weight, relax the mind and take you from #stressed to #blessed.

 We’ve pulled together our top five favorite yoga poses to help you focus during these busy days that you can do alone at home, or after a sweat session at the club.
 Remember to take it slow and modify if you have any injuries.